Wealthy, efficient Dutch play catch-up in vaccine roll-out

 The Netherlands only began vaccinating on Jan.
 6, the last EU country to do so.
 It had wrongly assumed that the first vaccine to be approved would not require a deep freeze supply-chain and was slow to respond when it did.

-It has ordered 85 million doses from eight drug makers and now aims to offer the entire population of 17 million a vaccine by the end of September.
+It has ordered 85 million doses from eight drug makers and now aims to offer all adults in the population of 17 million a vaccine by the end of September.

-But so far just 3.6% of the population has received at least one registered shot, ahead of Latvia, Croatia and Bulgaria in the 27-member EU, according to Oxford-based Our World in Data.
+But so far just 3.6 doses have been given per 100 people, ahead of Latvia, Croatia and Bulgaria in the 27-member EU, according to Oxford-based Our World in Data.

 Data from the Dutch Institute for Public Health (RIVM) implies that percentage is closer to 4.6%, including estimates for vaccinations in care homes, but that would still be below an EU average of 5%.